Robowflex: Robot Motion Planning with MoveIt Made Easy: The Library

 At a high-level, \rbw provides wrappers around core \moveit concepts so that it is easy to create and manage robots, scenes, and planners within a script.
-The primary building blocks of \rbw is the representation of the robot's kinematics, the collision environment, and the motion planner.
-Although other facades to \moveit exist, \rbw provides a higher level of encapsulation and abstraction that allows users who are unfamiliar with the particulars of \moveit's library to still achieve complex programming tasks.
-Moreover, these core features are supported by a suite of helper functions and classes, such as input-and-output helpers for a variety of formats, benchmarking utilities, visualization within RViz, and more.
-Surrounding the core library are also auxiliary modules that support other robotics libraries, and support seamless integration of transferring robots and environments in \rbw into native formats.
+The primary building blocks of \rbw are the robot's kinematics, the collision environment, and the motion planner.
+Although other facades to \moveit exist, \rbw provides a higher level of abstraction that allows users who are unfamiliar with \moveit to still achieve complex programming tasks.
+Moreover, these core features are supported by a suite of utilities, such as input-and-output helpers for a variety of formats, benchmarking tools, visualization within RViz, and more.
+Beyond the core library are auxiliary modules for other robotics libraries, and support seamless integration between \rbw and native formats.